 Another company involved in recycling material was Cork based Mamukko.
 Set up by two Hungarian brothers the company offers sailing bags upcycled from sails, life rafts, leather and textiles in their workshop in Kinsale, Ireland.

 I only had 2 hours in the fair today, which wasn’t near enough time to have a detailed look at all the stands including the following;

-On a negative note, I was disappointed that the Inspire cafe in the RDS used a disposable cup for the coffee shot for my cappuccino, which they were happy to put into my resuable cup.
+On a negative note, I was disappointed that Inspire cafe in the RDS used a disposable cup for the coffee shot for my cappuccino, which they were happy to put into my reusable cup.
 I asked if they could use the cup for another coffee and the server said no. I said that was a pity because it meant I wouldn’t be able to buy a coffee from them again 😦